supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/tutorial.md

 ## Customize integration

-Supaglue lets your customize the fields and mappings you expose to your customers via React components, as well as the look-and-feel of the UI itself.
+Supaglue lets you customize the fields and mappings you expose to your customers via React components, as well as the look-and-feel of the UI itself.

 ### Customize Sync Config